The Cannabis Plant: What is Marijuana and Marijuana Addiction Treatment?

 Why is Marijuana Addictive?

-Marijuana use can turn into a cannabis use disorder for a variety of reasons.
-One of the top risk factors is if someone uses marijuana as a teen.
+Many people wonder, is marijuana addictive?
+Marijuana use can indeed turn into a cannabis use disorder for a variety of reasons, with one of the top risk factors being early use during teenage years.
 Those who use marijuana at a young age are as much as seven times more likely to develop marijuana addiction.

-Marijuana use can also result in cannabis dependence, which happens when the brain adapts to the presence of the drug, and stopping or reducing use results in cannabis withdrawal symptoms like decreased appetite, irritability, and more.
-Research suggests that 1 in 11 adults who use cannabis will develop cannabis use disorder, and that number is 1 in 6 for those who start using marijuana as a teenager.
+Marijuana use can also result in a formal marijuana dependence, which occurs when the brain adapts to the constant presence of THC, making it difficult to function normally without the substance.
+Research suggests that 1 in 11 adults who use cannabis will develop a dependency; for those who start as teenagers, the risk is even higher, making early intervention through specialized cannabis addiction treatment essential for long-term health.

 Signs of Marijuana Abuse and Addiction

 The good news is that cannabis use disorder can be effectively treated.
-At Woburn Addiction Treatment, we offer a range of outpatient treatment programs that can help you overcome cannabis dependence, cannabis use disorder, and any related mental health problems.
+At Woburn Addiction Treatment, we offer comprehensive marijuana addiction treatment through a range of outpatient programs that can help you overcome dependence and any related mental health problems.
 Contact us to get started today.

 What Are the Risk Factors for Cannabis Substance Use Disorder?